Level 2 History

 Subject Description

 History is a complex tapestry of inter-connected events and our understanding is shaded by who we are and what we already know.
-Level Two History teaches students to become critical thinkers, examining complicated events like World War Two and New Zealand protest movements from multiple perspectives.
-We examine pivotal questions to our nation and beyond.
-How did a rugby tour in 1981 destroy families and divide our nation?
-What caused a 1985 act of French terrorism on New Zealand soil?
-Who were the peaceful people of Parihaka and why were they supplanted?
+Level Two History teaches students to become critical thinkers, examining social and political revolutions from multiple perspectives.
 There are lively discussions and students are encouraged to switch sides mid-debate to form more balanced and holistic views of historical events.

 Students will not only learn the research skills essential for success at university level, but explore topics of interest and relevance to the modern world.